evergreen-ci/evergreen/docs/decisions/2023-07-26_agent_command_graceful_exit.md

 ## Context and Problem Statement

-The agent was implemented run pre and main block commands in a separate goroutine and then waited on either it to return or for the task to hit a context error (e.g. due to aborting the task).
-It seems to have been put in a goroutine out of uncertainty because the pre and main blocks could hang forever, which would prevent the task from making forward progress as it waits forever for them to finish.
+The agent was implemented run pre and main block commands in a separate goroutine and then waited until it either completed normally or hit a context error (e.g. due to aborting the task).
+It seems to have been put in a separate goroutine out of uncertainty about whether the pre and main blocks could hang forever, which would prevent the task from making forward progress as it waits forever for them to finish.

 ## Decision Outcome
 The agent has been fixed over time to ensure that all logic does respect the context (or has other timeout mechanisms),